tjdev7/tjdev7/README.md

 </div>

-👨🏽‍💻 I am a: Full Stack Developer and Software Developer Consultant.
+👨🏽‍💻 I am a: Senior Full Stack Developer and Software Developer Consultant.

-🖥 I have experience with Node.js, JavaScript, Python, ExpressJS, HTML5, CSS3, Heroku and React
+🖥 I have experience with Node.js, JavaScript, Python, ExpressJS, HTML5, CSS3, Next.js, PHP, Laravel, Vercel, Heroku, and React

 💻📱 I can make sure that your site is usable and viewable on multiple user platforms.
 From mobile devices to tablets and desktops.